tudelft3d/geogeeks/docs/writing/latexintro.md

 !!! info

     LaTeX is great but there are often 37 ways to accomplish something...
-The template we give you shows you what we think is "the best to do X"
+The simple demo shows you what we think is "the best to do X".

 ## Which software to use?